milmillin/knit-simulation/README.md

 If you want to avoid this dependency, change `set(ENABLE_EASY_PROFILER TRUE)` to `FALSE` in `CMakeList.txt`.

 #### Linux
-To insall Easy Profiler, follow the documentation on the [project page](https://github.com/yse/easy_profiler#if-using-cmake), or follow [the following instruction](https://kezunlin.me/post/91b7cf13/) works on Linux:
+To insall Easy Profiler, follow the documentation on the [project page](https://github.com/yse/easy_profiler#if-using-cmake),

+Or follow the following instruction: ([source](https://kezunlin.me/post/91b7cf13/))

 ```Bash
 git clone https://github.com/yse/easy_profiler.git